 Title VII of the Civil Rights Act of 1964, 42 U.S.C.
 2000e et seq. ("Title VII"), the Age Discrimination in Employment Act of 1967, as amended, 42 U.S.C.
 Section 621 et. seq.
 (ADEA) and the Equal Pay Act of 1963, 29 U.S.C.
 Section 206 (d) (EPA), are Federal employment discrimination laws that offer civil rights protection to all employees, including TANF beneficiaries who make the transition from welfare to employment.

-Title VII prohibits private and State and local government employers with 15 or more employees and employment agencies from discriminating on the basis of race, color, sex (including pregnancy), religion or national origin in all aspects of an employment relationship, including hiring, discharge, compensation, assignments, and other terms, conditions and privileges of employment.
-The ADEA prohibits employers with 20 or more employees, and state and local governments from discriminating against persons 40 or older because of age.
-The EPA requires payment of equal wages to men and women performing substantially the same work unless the pay discrepancy is based on a seniority or merit system, a system that measures quantity or quality of production, or a factor other than sex.
-The EPA applies to employers of any size.
+Title VII prohibits private and State and local government employers with 15 or more employees and employment agencies from discriminating on the basis of race, color, religion, national origin or sex (including pregnancy, sexual orientation, and gender identity) in all aspects of an employment relationship, including hiring, discharge, compensation, assignments, and other terms, conditions and privileges of employment.

 Set forth below are examples of conduct by welfare agencies that assign TANF participants to work activities and the employers to whom they are assigned that may violate Title VII: